SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 In detail you have to adapt the *manifest.yaml* , the *package.json* and the *service.js* files.

-1. Find the *manifest.yaml* in the top folder of >your folder</georel , open it and perform these adjustments
+1. Find the *manifest.yaml* in your installation folder , open it and perform these adjustments

  ![Manifest](./images/run1.png)